-HUM 2603 Global Studies in Humanities (3-0-3)
+HUM 2603 Global Studies in Humanities/VAR (3-0-3)

 This course is designed to acquaint the student with the evolution of Western Culture through a survey of the major cultural, socio-political, creative, and philosophical/religious aspects.
 Each time this course is offered, it will concentrate on one or more countries that are the destination for that particular year's short-term study abroad experience.
 Each year the focus countries will change.
 Enrollment and attendance in the current study abroad tour are required.
+Students may repeat the course in different content areas for humanities credit.
+The area of global emphasis defines the content focus.